solana-foundation/developer-content/docs/core/cpi/how-to-cpi.md

 This implementation is functionally equivalent to the previous example.

-### 3. Invoke() with Instruction
+### Invoke with Instruction

 You can also manually build the instruction to pass into the `invoke()` function.
 This is useful when there is not a crate available to help build the instruction you want to invoke.

-This approach requires you to manually specify the AccountMetas required by the instruction and correctly create the instruction data buffer.
+This approach requires you to manually specify the `AccountMeta`s required by the instruction and correctly create the instruction data buffer.

 The `sol_transfer` instruction below is a fully expanded equivalent of the previous two examples.